 The site-specific Flood Risk Assessment should demonstrate that the site will be safe, and the people will not be exposed to hazardous flooding from any source.
-The following should be considered^{14:}
+The following should be considered 14:

-- The design of any flood defence infrastructure.

-- Access and egress.
+- The design of any flood defence infrastructure. - Access and egress.

-- Operation and maintenance.